Tamale Teaching Hospital

-The Tamale Teaching Hospital is a Teaching hospital in Tamale in the Northern region and the third largest hospital in Ghana.
+The Tamale Teaching Hospital established in 1974, is a premier tertiary healthcare facility.
+Initially serving as the Tamale Regional Hospital, it was upgraded to a teaching hospital in 2009 to support medical education and provide advanced clinical services.
+Is a teaching hospital in Tamale in the Northern region and the third largest hospital in Ghana.
 It serves as a referral hospital for the five northern regions of Ghana.
-The main hospital in Northern Ghana, 2 km southeast of town.
-It cooperates with the University for Development Studies in Northern Ghana to offer undergraduate and graduate programs in medicine, nursing and nutrition.
+The main hospital in Northern Ghana is 2 km southeast of town.
+It cooperates with the University for Development Studies in Northern Ghana to offer undergraduate and graduate programs in medicine, nursing, and nutrition.
 It is the third teaching hospital in Ghana after the Korle Bu Teaching Hospital and the Komfo Anokye Teaching Hospital.

+The northern region of Ghana's tertiary referral centre is Tamale Teaching Hospital.
+With a total population of 5,203,838. it serves the five northern areas of Ghana (Northern Region, Savanah Region, North East Region, Upper East Region, and Upper West Region).
+The Tamale metropolitan is home to the University for Development Studies, the School of Medicine, and the Tamale Teaching Hospital.
+There are an estimated 612,000 people living in the city.

 History

 The hospital was established in 1974 and was formerly known as the Tamale Regional Hospital.
 It was to provide various health care services to the people of the three Northern regions of Ghana namely, the Northern, Upper East and Upper West regions.

 Teaching hospital status

 In 2005 the Northern Regional Coordinating Council decided to partner the Ghana Health Service to upgrade the hospital to the status of a Teaching Hospital.
 The upgrade made the hospital the third teaching hospital in the country.
 The upgrade was to help with the training of health professionals from the University of Development Studies.